Follow these simple laser cutting safety guidelines to remain safe while fabricating your projects.

 - To avoid unwanted reflections, you should also keep the laser lens clean as it can get dirty from digital fabrication residues.
 Cotton bud soaked in alcohol will do the job.

 - Multitool machine mounted with a laser toolhead should be kept in a well-ventilated room with good air circulation.
 Some synthetic materials may smell bad, emit small amounts of smoke, and even toxic fumes (like vinyl materials, which we don’t recommend using).

 - Consider arranging a separate, lockable space for laser works.
 This is how we do it in our workshop, so no bystanders get around the laser when it’s working.

 - Dark materials are always better for laser cutting.
 Dark cardboard, plexiglass, leather, felt, EVA, and sticky foil will absorb the laser beam much better and you won’t get visible burn marks around the object or pattern.
 This rule does not apply to plywood and wood.

 - Make sure that there’s a working fire extinguisher in your workshop – always have one near you when fabricating with a laser!

 Safe fun with the laser

 We hope that you’ll remember and follow our laser cutting safety guidelines listed above.
-When used properly, laser toolhead for ZMorph 2.0 SX Multitool 3D Printer can be a useful digital fabrication tool.
+When used properly, laser toolhead for ZMorph VX All-In-One 3D Printer can be a useful digital fabrication tool.

 You should also consider using it in more complex, multi-material projects combining different technologies, like our own ZMorph’s Sample Pack or a custom mechanical clock built by one of our engineers.
 Possibilities are countless and just waiting to be discovered!